AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

 - The channel name
 - The ID of the local user

-You can create multiple `RtcConnection` objects at the same time.
-Each object must have a different channel name and user ID.
+You can create multiple `RtcConnection` objects, each with a different channel name and user ID.

 To join multiple channels, call `joinChannelEx` in the `RtcEngineEx` class multiple times with different `RtcConnection` objects.